simonguichandut/GR-wind/README.md

 Questions and comments -> simon.guichandut@mail.mcgill.ca

 Uses a Newton-Raphson root finding approach to obtain the minimizing set of parameters (Ts,Edot) .
-Pre-solved roots are available in the `solutions` subfolder
+Pre-solved roots are available in the `solutions` subfolder.

 To make plots :

     python Plots.py

+Plots and tables are in the `results` subfolder, organized in directories describing the model:
+Composition_M/Msun_R/km_TauOuter_logPinner -> e.g `He_1.4_10_3_4/`